Information We Collect

 Your Right to Object to the Processing of Your Information for Certain Purposes

-You have the following rights in relation to your information, which you may exercise in the same way as you may exercise by writing to 15500 W. 113th St. Suite 300, Lenexa, KS.
-66219, or sending an email to email@example.com:
+You have the following rights in relation to your information, which you may exercise in the same way as you may exercise by writing to 15500 W. 113th St. Suite 300, Lenexa, Kansas 66219, or sending an email to firstname.lastname@example.org:

 - to object to us using or processing your information where we use or process it in order to carry out a task in the public interest or for our legitimate interests, including ‘profiling’ (i.e. analyzing or predicting your behavior based on your information) based on any of these purposes; and